Labor

 The union reports that one of the subcontracted companies has already dismissed 14 employees in an irregular situation and is facing expulsion.

 BarcelonaMore labor irregularities at the Camp Nou renovation project.
-The CCOO union warned on Tuesday that in recent days, one of the subcontractors for the Turkish construction company Limak has dismissed 14 undocumented Turkish workers who were working on the renovation.
+The CCOO union warned on Tuesday that in recent days, one of the subcontractors for the Turkish construction company Limak has dismissed 14 undocumented Turkish workers who were working on the project.
 According to the union, the company is getting rid of these employees as the work progresses so they can return to their country "without any guarantees."
-In other words, it is forcing them into expulsion.
+In other words, they are being forced into deportation.
 Furthermore, last month the union reported the presence of fifty workers with irregular immigration status to the Labor Inspectorate, and the labor police are currently conducting an investigation, the results of which are not yet known.
+"These people, some of whom have been working on the project for over a year, now face dismissal by Extreme Works and the construction company Limak, who intend to send them back to their country without any guarantees," they stated at a morning protest to denounce this situation.
+For months, CCOO has been helping more than 50 workers of Turkish origin, in coordination with the Turkish union DISK, and now they fear that these employees—who also suffer precarious working conditions and long hours—may be dismissed and sent back to their country.

 Cargando